What to expect of the conference?

-A panel session consists of a conversation between 3 to 5 panelists with different perspectives to exchange views on a relevant and current topic, often with one of the panelists serving as facilitator of the discussion and session chair.
+A panel session consists of a conversation between three or four panelists with different perspectives to exchange views on a relevant and current topic, often with one of the panelists serving as facilitator of the discussion and session chair.
 Audience members can be involved in the discussion as well.
 A panel session should not be a collection of individual paper presentations.

 Past Keynote Speakers

 Over the past 17 years, we have been fortunate to have the foremost thought leaders, scholars, and social entrepreneurs present their latest work and initiatives.